 by Jaynee Sasso

 The financial constraints forced onto many household budgets during the recession has pushed people to reevaluate their spending habits.
 Not only did the housing market need a correction but also the personal financial habits of many U.S consumers.
 The concept of redefining the word “essential” gave way to consumers embracing a new lifestyle of frugality.
-Unfortunately, see signs of this new way of life finding a permanent place in the hearts of today’s generation appear short lived.
+Unfortunately, signs of this new way of life finding a permanent place in the hearts of today’s generation appear short lived.
 As the economy begins to recover, the tendency will be to go back to life as usual.
 This is especially the case for the families who view trimming their household budgets as an unfair consequence brought on by wealthy Wall Street executives.
 A sense of entitlement kicks in as they begin to reward themselves for enduring years of sacrifice.

-However, order you must not fall prey to that mentality and beat yourself at your own game.
+However, you must not fall prey to that mentality and beat yourself at your own game.
 The recent recession has given many a much-needed opportunity to discover and stop the hemorrhaging within family budgets.